Late-time HST and JWST Observations of GRB 221009A: Evidence for a Break in the Light Curve at 50 Days: Conclusions and Future Work

 We present HST and JWST imaging of the afterglow and host galaxy of GRB\,221009A at $t>185$ days post-trigger.
 We find, with high statistical significance, disagreement with the extension to late times of a simple power law afterglow plus supernova decay fit to early observations.
 We next consider an alternative supernova plus afterglow decay model, which requires a break in the light curve.
 This simple broken power-law + SN model under-predicts the latest F814W observations (Figure \ref{fig:3panel1}), which necessitates the addition of a secondary flux component in filters blueward of F160W.
 In statistical AIC and BIC tests, we disfavor all models except the BPL + SN + C model, and we find these results are not sensitive to our choice of measurement for V1 F160W (see Section \ref{subsec:diffim}).
 In the model requiring the constant component, we find support for $t_{brk} \sim 50 \pm 10$ days which can be interpreted as a jet break assuming $\nu_m < \nu_c$ and $p>2$, consistent with the results presented in \cite{Laskar2023}.
 The modeling also indicates SN\,2022xiw having an optical/NIR flux $ < 1.4 \times$ SN\,1998bw.

 In our analysis of the SED, we find evidence for a blue source in addition to the afterglow.
 For this source to be explained exclusively by a SN similar to SN\,1998bw, it would need to be a factor of $\sim 3$ times more luminous than SN\,1998bw.
 This is inconsistent with our upper scaling limit of $< 1.4$.
 We instead interpret this source as a scattered light echo.
-We find strong consistency with this interpretation, with the predicted F814W-F110W color of $-0.45$ mag to $-0.08$ mag in remarkable agreement with our measured color of $-0.31 \pm 0.21$ mag.
+We find consistency with this interpretation, with the predicted F814W-F110W color of $-0.45$ mag to $-0.08$ mag in agreement with our measured color of $-0.31 \pm 0.21$ mag.
 If confirmed, this would be the first detection of an optical scattered light echo of a GRB afterglow.
-In an alternative interpretation, the presence of strong molecular hydrogen emission at the location of the GRB \citep{Blanchard2024} lends support to the hypothesis that this source could be an open star cluster.
-Under this assumption, we use a mass-to-light ratio for star clusters in the Magellanic clouds and our best fit luminosity in F814W to estimate a maximum mass, $M_{max} = 7.0 \times 10^{5} M_{\odot}$.
-If confirmed, this would be one of the most massive open star clusters ever discovered.
+In an alternative interpretation, the presence of strong molecular hydrogen emission at the location of the GRB \citep{Blanchard2024} lends support to the hypothesis that this source could be a young star cluster.
+Under this assumption of $Z = 0.12Z_{\odot}$, $m_{F110W} = 24.84$ mag, and age $= 1-4$ Myr, we find a cluster with a mass of $M_{*} \sim 3\times 10^5 M_{\odot}$.
+This mass is a factor of $\sim 10^2$ greater than masses of similarly young clusters in the SMC.
+If confirmed, this would be one of the most massive young clusters in a low SFR environment.

 Assuming a continued power-law decay with $\alpha = 2.34$, the afterglow should fade below the HST and JWST detection limits within the next $\sim$year.
 Continued monitoring of this source in the filters presented here will provide the observations necessary to better constrain the nature of the additional source.
 In later time light curves, a light echo is expected to appear as a fading blue source, while a star cluster or dwarf satellite galaxy is expected to appear as a constant source in all wavelengths (though brightest in the bluest filters).